alegomez1/MDLive-Project/README.md

 Automatic testing is done using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/)
 - After cloning the repo, run ```npm install```and then ```npm test```
+- This series of tests account for different range options, whether or not certain queries are passed, etc.
+- There are also edge cases when values are entered that are outside the scope of the data set.

 ## Created using:
 * [React.js](https://reactjs.org/) - Frontend design